artsycoder533/portfolio/README.md

 ## Overview

-I am a Frontend Developer who enjoys solving problems via responsive and interactive web experiences using Html5, Css3, Sass, and JavaScript.
-I am enrolled in CS50x: Introduction to Computer Science sponsored by Harvard University through EdX as well as following The Odin Projects Full Stack Javascript Path curriculum where I will be learning the MERN stack.
+I am a Self-Taught Front End Developer who enjoys creating responsive and interactive websites and applications.
+I am skilled in HTML5, CSS3, Sass and Javascript, but I am always seeking to increase my knowledge base.

+I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in the Social Sciences field.
+I have a passion for helping others by using technology to create a solution to their problems.

 ### Screenshot